eonstoeons/EONS-OF-CYBERV01D5-Dreamscap3/README.md

 also a full game and gfx engine condensed into a single Python file

 The expansion pack includes full space and planetary exploration with procedural generation.
+This applies to the graphics, music, and even sound effects.

 Explore the endless galaxy at hyperspeed in your starship.
 Cruise in abandoned land rovers.